It Landed in My Primary Inbox

 The primary inbox placement wasn't luck.
 It was the result of five distinct anti-spam evasion techniques stacked together, each reinforcing the others to create a compounding trust signal.

-validate against Gmail's own domain.
-Gmail inherently trusts mail that passes its own authentication
+own domain.
+Gmail inherently trusts mail that passes its own

 The HTML body contains the entirety of an MS Research Australia newsletter (June 2017, Issue 47) embedded in hidden table rows.
 This floods Gmail's content classifier with tokens associated with educational, nonprofit, and health content, diluting the scam-associated tokens below the detection threshold.